alexanderfou/alexanderfou/README.md

 ---
   📝	Certifications:

-  - Entry-level Python Programmer from the Python Institute https://verify.openedg.org/?id=P8aO.UyCC.KfFQ
+  - Entry-level Python Programmer from the Python Institute <a href="https://verify.openedg.org/?id=P8aO.UyCC.KfFQ">here</a>

   with more on the way!

   ---
   :art: Projects:
-  - wrote a simple script in Python to create up to 15,000 fake users for websites using Google Analytics 3 (2020) <br> https://github.com/alexanderfou/GoogleAnalyticsSpoof
+  - wrote a simple script in Python to create up to 15,000 fake users for websites using Google Analytics 3 (2020) <a href="https://github.com/alexanderfou/GoogleAnalyticsSpoof">here </a>
-  - remade Minesweeper in Java for a school project (2022) <br> https://github.com/alexanderfou/Minesweeper
+  - remade Minesweeper in Java for a school project (2022) <a href="https://github.com/alexanderfou/Minesweeper">here </a>

 </div>
 <!--